-Foreigners living in Spain can set up a business or work in self-employment as an autónomo in Spain.
+Foreigners can set up a business in Spain or work in self-employment as an autónomo in Spain.
 Foreigners and Spanish nationals are treated the same, although all expats need a foreigner’s identity number (NIE).
-In addition to the NIE, non-EU/EEA/Swiss nationals may need a freelance visa to enter Spain, and a residence permit to stay and work as a freelancer or self-employed in Spain.
-They will also need form 036 to get an NIF tax identification number, plus liability insurance or seguro de responsabilidad civil.
+In addition to the NIE, non-EU/EEA/Swiss nationals may need a freelance visa to enter Spain.
+They also need form 036 to get a NIF tax identification number, plus liability insurance or seguro de responsabilidad civil.

-The actual process to set up as a freelancer or self-employed worker in Spain is relatively straightforward, although can be a time-consuming process.
-You will also be required to register for tax and social security contributions and take out health insurance while working as an autónomo in Spain.
+The actual process to set up as a freelancer in Spain is relatively straightforward, although it is time-consuming.
+You also must register for tax and social security contributions in Spain and take out Spanish health insurance while working as an autónomo in Spain.
 The information contained in this article is a guide only and you should seek specialist advice on specific issues.

 Who can become autónomo in Spain?

-If you are a national from the EU/EEA or Switzerland, you can come and set up as a freelancer or self-employed worker in Spain without any restriction.
+If you are from the EU/EEA or Switzerland, you can set up as a freelancer in Spain without any restrictions.

-If you are a national from outside the EU/EEA or Switzerland, you may need a visa to come to Spain, a residence permit to stay long-term plus a work permit allowing you to work as a freelancer or self-employed person.
-For more information, see Expatica’s complete guides to Spanish visas and permits and Spanish work visas.
+If you are from outside the EU/EEA or Switzerland, you may need a visa to come to Spain, a residence permit to stay long-term, plus a work permit allowing you to work as a freelancer person.
+For more information, see Expatica’s complete guides to Spanish permits and Spanish work visas.

-Applications for your NIE can be made at a police station with the foreigners’ department (Oficina de Extranjeros) of a national Spanish police station (comisaría).
-You’ll need to complete the application form Solicitud de Número de Identidad de Extranjero (NIE) y Certificados (form EX-15), show your passport and pay a fee.
+Apply for your NIE at a police station with the foreigners’ department (Oficina de Extranjeros) of a national Spanish police station (comisaría).
+Complete the application form Solicitud de Número de Identidad de Extranjero (NIE) y Certificados (form EX-15), show your passport, as well as pay a fee.

 Spanish freelance and self-employed visa

-If you are applying for a freelance visa in your home country, you will need to contact your local Spanish consulate or embassy.
-A freelance visa will allow you to live and work in Spain, for which first you must obtain authorization for your self-employment or business plan.
-However, if you want to launch your business before you have received Spanish residency, you can register a shareholder and nominate a Spanish resident or someone with legal residency as the director or manager (shareholders don’t need residency, but they do need an NIE and NIF).
+If you apply for a freelance visa in your home country, contact your local Spanish consulate or embassy.
+A freelance visa allows you to live and work in Spain with a business plan.
+However, if you want to launch your business before receiving residency, you can register a shareholder and nominate a Spanish resident as the director or manager.
+Shareholders don’t need residency, but they do need an NIE and NIF.

 - Form EX-07

-- Information related to your business or self-employment in Spain, for example, a business plan, agreements with clients (or a plan on getting clients)
+- Information on your business or self-employment in Spain (e.g., business plan, agreements with clients)

-- Appropriate licenses or proof of education to carry out your indicated work
+- Licenses or proof of education to carry out your work

-- initial investment required and proof of investment income.
+- Initial investment and proof of investment income.

-Documents presented should not exceed 90 days since their issue.
-You can also get a business plan stamped with a ‘viable’ approval by visiting an organization the Spanish government deems suitable.
-Having a pre-approved business plan can make the freelance visa process easier and quicker.
-You can visit or contact a local office of these organizations:
+Documents should not exceed 90 days since their issue.
+You can also get a business plan approved by visiting an organization the Spanish government deems suitable.
+Having a pre-approved business plan can also make the freelance visa process easier.
+Contact a local office of these organizations: